 Jackson State University (JSU) is designated by the Carnegie Classification of Institutions of Higher Education as a high research institution.
 JSU’s commitment to undergraduate research has been instrumental in creating a successful undergraduate research environment that is focused on interdisciplinary research.
 Interdisciplinary research allows for a diffusion of ideas, cross-trained researchers, the use of statistics, methodologies and the use of special equipment and techniques.
 The interdisciplinary research across campus has addressed issues and problems of global dimension (health and disease, technological advances, social media, economic systems, art and culture, and societal dynamics).

-The Center for Undergraduate Research has established the foundation for ensuring that the University maintains a campus culture that values and rewards undergraduate research.
+The Institute for Undergraduate Research has established the foundation for ensuring that the University maintains a campus culture that values and rewards undergraduate research.
 It is our belief that the early undergraduate research exposure empowers students to become technologically advanced, diverse, ethical, global leaders who think critically, address societal problems, and compete effectively.